PoisotLab/ms_network_prediction/manuscript.md

 @Petchey2008SizFor], phylogenetic distance [@Pomeranz2018InfPre;
 @Elmasri2020HieBay], functional trait matching [@Bartomeus2016ComFra], or other network properties [@Terry2020FinMis; @Stock2017LinFil].
-These approaches are difficult to generalize across systems as species interaction networks are the product of ecological and evolutionary mechanisms interacting across spatial, temporal and organizational scales.
+These approaches are difficult to generalise across systems as species interaction networks are the product of ecological and evolutionary mechanisms interacting across spatial, temporal and organisational scales.
 The interwoven nature of these processes imposes structure on biodiversity data which is invisible when examined only through the lens of a single scale.
 Machine learning methods have enormous potential in finding this structure